Tanner-Mindrum/PartyWorld/README.md

 # PartyWorld
-A object-oriented front desk reservation application created in Object-Oriented Application Development in a team of four.
+A object-oriented front desk reservation application created in our university's Object-Oriented Application Development course in a team of four.